aryansnagar/windows-app-list/README.md

-This is a list of the best applications in each category, so you don’t have to waste time searching for alternatives.
-The list is regularly updated and features apps that are clean, simple, reliable, easy to use, and completely free.
+One place for all of you needed applications that are clean, simple, reliable, easy to use, and completely free.

 ## Productivity
 1. Browser: [Google Chrome](https://www.google.com/chrome/), [Zen Browser](https://zen-browser.app/download/)